-- avoid degradation of, or substantial risk to, the values of the Area by preventing unnecessary human disturbance and sampling in the Area; - allow scientific research, in particular on the microbial community, water chemistry and physical configuration of the lower Taylor Glacier and Blood Falls; - allow other scientific research and visits for education / outreach provided they will not jeopardize the values of the Area; - minimize the possibility of introduction of alien plants, animals and microbes into the Area; and - allow visits for management purposes in support of the aims of the Management Plan.
+- avoid degradation of, or substantial risk to, the values of the Area by preventing unnecessary human presence, disturbance and sampling in the Area; - allow scientific research, in particular on the microbial community, water chemistry and physical configuration of the lower Taylor Glacier and Blood Falls; - allow other scientific research and visits for education / outreach provided they will not jeopardize the values of the Area; - prevent or minimize the possibility of chemical contamination and / or introduction of non-native species (e.g. alien plants, animals and microbes) to the Area; and - allow visits for management purposes in support of the aims of the Management Plan.